List of French monarchs: Titles

+Frankish kings (843–987)

 Carolingian dynasty (843–887)

 The Carolingians were a Frankish noble family with origins in the Arnulfing and Pippinid clans of the 7th century AD.
 The family consolidated its power in the 8th century, eventually making the offices of mayor of the palace and dux et princeps Francorum hereditary and becoming the real powers behind the Merovingian kings.
 The dynasty is named after one of these mayors of the palace, Charles Martel, whose son Pepin the Short dethroned the Merovingians in 751 and, with the consent of the Papacy and the aristocracy, was crowned King of the Franks.
 Under Charles the Great (r.
 768–814), better known as "Charlemagne", the Frankish kingdom expanded deep into Central Europe, conquering Italy and most of modern Germany.
+He was also crowned "Emperor of the Romans" by the Pope, a title that was eventually carried on by the German rulers of the Holy Roman Empire.

-He was succeeded by his son Louis the Pious (r.
+Charlemagne was succeeded by his son Louis the Pious (r.
 814–840), who eventually divided the kingdom between his sons.
-His death, however, was followed by a 3-year-long civil war that ended with the Treaty of Verdun.
+His death, however, was followed by a three-year-long civil war that ended with the Treaty of Verdun, which divided Francia into three kingdoms, one of which (Middle Francia) was short-lived.
 Modern France developed from West Francia, while East Francia became the Holy Roman Empire and later Germany.
+By this time, the eastern and western parts of the land had already developed different languages and cultures.